Juneteenth celebrations emphasize ending racial disparities

 Yet many states have been slow to designate it as an official holiday.
 Lawmakers in Mississippi, South Carolina, Tennessee and elsewhere failed to advance proposals this year that would have closed state offices and given most of their public employees paid time off.

 Celebrations in Texas included one at a Houston park created 150 years ago by a group of formerly enslaved men who bought the land.
-At times, it was the only public park available in the area to Blacks, according to the conservancy’s website.
+At times, it was the only public park available in the area to the Black community, according to the conservancy’s website.

 This weekend's celebration included performances from The Isley Brothers and Kool & The Gang.
-In the weeks leading up to Juneteenth, the park hosted discussions on topics ranging from health care to policing in communities of color to the role of green spaces.
+In the weeks leading up to Juneteenth, the park hosted discussions on topics ranging from health care to policing to the role of green spaces.

 Participants included Robert Stanton, the first African American to serve as director of the National Park Service, and Philonise Floyd, the brother of George Floyd, who grew up in the historically Black neighborhood where the park is located and whose killing by a Minneapolis police officer two years ago sparked protests worldwide.